nvdaes/pcKbBrl/readme.md

 If you want dots to be sent automatically when typing with one hand, use the spin control to set a timeout greater than 0.

-In addition, you can set the characters to send and clear dots when typing with one hand.
+In addition, you can set the characters to send, clear and compose dots when typing with one hand, as well as characters to be ignored in one hand or standard mode.

+It's also possible to restore defaults in the add-on settings panel.

 ## How to Use